Cyberpunk 2077's next patch will slow police response, let you remap dodge

 The next major Cyberpunk 2077 update is Patch 1.2, which was delayed last month due to a cyber attack on developer CD Projekt (the irony of which I'm certain wasn't lost on the studio).
-We still aren't sure when the update will be piped out through Steam and GOG, but we now know what'll be in it.
+We still aren't sure exactly when the update will be piped out through Steam and GOG this month, but we now know what'll be in it.

-Today, CD Projekt posted a mock Night City news report that outlines Patch 1.2's major changes.
+Today, CD Projekt posted a fictional Night City news report that outlines Patch 1.2's major changes.
 Skipping past the pretend bits, the patch makes the following adjustments and additions to Cyberpunk 2077:

 - Police respond more slowly